After logging on to Windows XP, Vista or 7, Desktop appears. Basically, it looks the same in all versions of Windows from XP to 8.1.

 From the left they are: Minimize, Maximize/Restore and Close.
 Their functions are quite essential, right?

-New Metro-style apps in Windows 8 fill whole screen and do not have these buttons.
+New Modern UI apps in Windows 8 and 8.1 fill whole screen and do not have these buttons.
 The apps can be closed using keyboard shortcut Alt+F4, or by moving mouse pointer to the top of screen (the pointer icon becomes a hand) and then dragging the window all the way to the bottom of screen.

 Menu bar holds all commands that you can use.